Reutersvard/household_survey/README.md

 # Survey Project
-A Machine Learning Project utilising data from the Scottish Household Survey
+A Machine Learning Project utilising data from the Scottish Household Survey.